Engaku-ji: History

 The temple was founded in 1282 by a Chinese Zen monk Mugaku Sōgen (1226-1286) at the request of the then ruler of Japan, the regent Hōjō Tokimune after he had repelled a Mongolian invasion in the period 1274 to 1281.
 Tokimune had a long-standing commitment to Zen and the temple was intended to honour those of both sides who died in the war, as well as serving as a centre from which the influence of Zen could be spread.
 According to the records of the time, when building work started a copy of the Sutra of Perfect Enlightenment (in Japanese, engaku-kyō 円覚経) was dug out of the hillside in a stone chest during the initial building works, giving its name to the temple.

 The fortunes of the temple have waxed and waned over the centuries.
 Its present form is owed to the Zen priest Seisetsu Shucho (1745–1820), also known as Daiyu Kokushi, who reconstructed and consolidated it towards the end of the Edo era.
 A particularly important year for these reforms and the history of the temple was 1785, the "500th Anniversary of the Foundation".
 In the Meiji era, Engaku-ji became the chief centre for Zen instruction in the Kantō region; Imakita Kōsen and Soyen Shaku were successively abbots in this period, and Daisetz Teitaro Suzuki was a student under them.

 Zazen courses are still held in the temple, with open meditations sessions every morning (except for New Year's and early October) and every Saturday afternoon (except for August).
 There's also a sermon the 2nd and 4th Sunday of the month at 9:00 am, followed by a session of zazen.
 These activities are held at the main hall (Butsuden), Kojirin and Hojo buildings respectively.
 A four-day "Summer Lecture Series" is organized yearly in late July.

 Architecture

 Fire has damaged many of the buildings at different times, and the dates given below refer to the building of the structures currently seen.
 From the entrance, the buildings of the temple rise up a wooded hillside, with the major buildings in a straight line in the perpendicular zen style; the austere buildings and the trees blending in a satisfying overall composition.
 There are altogether 18 temples on the site.

 Sanmon

-The two-storied main gate, or Sanmon (山門), was rebuilt in 1785, as part of the reconstruction works lead by Seisetsu.
+The two-storied main gate, or Sanmon (山門), was rebuilt in 1785, as part of the reconstruction works led by Seisetsu.
 A wooden plaque of calligraphic work by the Emperor Fushimi (1265-1317) reads "Engaku Kōshō Zenji".
 On the upper floor there are statues enshrined of Bodhisattva, the Sixteen Arhats and the Twelve Heavenly Generals.
 The roof is covered with copper.

 It is designated an Important Cultural Property of the Kanagawa Prefecture.